 Best bubble hockey table

 So what is the best bubble hockey table to buy?
-If you’ve got the money, then there’s only one choice, Super Chexx.
+If you’ve got the money, then there’s only one choice, Super Chexx Pro.
 First made in 1983 with the original Chexx, ICE started the category and still leads it today.
 Built in Clarence, NY (just outside Buffalo, NY), they’ve been an arcade staple for 35 years.
-New games can cost $2500 to $3000, depending on whether you get the home version or the arcade version.
+New games can cost $2500 to $3200, depending on whether you get the home version or the arcade version.
 Both versions have their plus and minuses, with the home version having a nice power on switch plus volume knob, while the commercial version has coin slots and higher resale value.
 I personally have an original CHEXX game that I got off craigslist a few years back (pictures are in this article).

-What’s the difference between an original CHEXX and a Super CHEXX?
+What’s the difference between an original CHEXX, Super CHEXX, and a Super Chexx Pro?
 The base game is nearly identical.
 The main differences are:

-- Newer Super CHEXX sometimes have different teams or options than USA vs Canada.
+- Newer Super CHEXX Pro sometimes have different teams or options than USA vs Canada.
 The original CHEXX was USA vs USSR.

-- The original CHEXX had a blue base, while Super Chexx either has a red or black base.
+- The original CHEXX had a blue base, while Super Chexx and Super CHEXX Pro either have a red or black base.
 Some of the newer games also have a split base, which is the best option if you have narrow doors.